X104n/weather-station/README.md

 	- Lars Bysheim

 Some Information:

 We have built a program collecting data from three fictional weather stations.
 The weather stations "reads" the weather and transfers it to one of two storages.
 Using our web-page, a client can access data from both of the storages.
 The "README.png" is from an older version, but it still shows how it is all connected.

-					----Running----
+Some of the files are nearly duplicates and best commented in "Storage_Bergen_Karmøy" and "Weather_Station_Bergen"

+**Running**

 On Windows:

 	1. Run "start.py"
 	2. Run "website-start.py"
 	3. Go to "localhost:5000"

 On others:

 	1. Run "tcp_server.py" and "udp_server.py" in both of the storage folders
 	2. Run "tcp_client.py" in all three of the weather_station folders (try to start them as close to eachother as possible for higher realism)
 	3. Run "web-server.py" in FMI/webserver/
 	4. Go to "localhost:5000"

 If you want to try it in a terminal just follow the above steps, but instead of "web-server.py" you should run "udp_client.py" in the FMI folder.
 The commands:

 	1. help
 	2. {location name}		- returns the average for each day at this location
 	3. {location name} {(1-31)} 	- returns data for each hour of the chosen day and location

 Locations = bergen,karmøy and oslo

-					----Extensions----
+**Extensions**

 1. sqlite:

 We created a sqlite database called "weather-data.db" and placed it in both of the storages.
 The db holds a single table called "WEATHER" with 6 coloumns:

 	1. id (autoincrementing, mostly there for debugging)
 	2. location
 	3. day (day of the month)
 	4. month
 	5. temperature
 	6. rain

 When the storage tcp_server recives this data it executes a line of SQL, inserting it into the db.
 The udp_server fetches a piece of that db based on the client command.
 Using a sqlite database made it easy to fetch the wanted data without having to loop through all the data on each client request.